ibexa/documentation-developer/docs/guide/field_type_reference.md

 ### Using an Image Field

+!!! tip

+    To read more about handling images and image variations, see [the Images documentation](images.md).

 #### Template Rendering

 When displayed using `ez_render_field`, an Image Field will output this type of HTML: